cbunting99/wordpress-files/README.md

 - reset-admin-password.php
 - reset-password.sh

-Notes
+## Notes
-If you choose to use one, you will need to look in the file and change the url of localhost:8080 to work with your server.
+If you choose to use one, you will need to look in the file and change the URL of localhost:8080 to work with your server.

-Usage hints
+## Usage Hints
 - Windows users: run manage.bat
 - Unix-like environments: run ./manage.sh (after making it executable)

-Security
+## Security
 These are local development utilities.
 Do not expose them in public repositories or environments.